jonathanhuston/hy-jupyter/README.md

 `hy-jupyter.evaluateForm` with the keybindings `shift+enter` and `ctrl+enter`

+It also adds the following two helper functions:

+`hy-jupyter.selectForm` and `hy-jupyter.sendSelection`

 ## Usage

 Jupyter notebook must be open in Firefox Developer Edition, active code cell must be selected (extension uses simple AppleScript cut and paste to browser)